imagej/napari-imagej/doc/Troubleshooting.rst

 ===============

-napari-imagej does not appear in the Plugins menu of napari!
+napari-imagej Does Not Appear in the Plugins Menu of napari!
 ------------------------------------------------------------

 npe2_ is a useful tool for validating a napari plugin's setup.
 When running napari-imagej within Mamba_, use: